garrandall/popular-music-data/tracks/here-comes-the-hammer-m-c--hammer.md

 The cool, the hard, the fly (HOOOOOO!)
 We're in here! - and it's pumpin
-Hammer's in the speaker and you know the bass is bumpin LOUD!! -- and low
+Hammer's in the speaker and you know the bass is bumpin LOUD! -- and low
 It's about that time so here we go
 OH, OH, OH - BUST IT!

 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Yeah!
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 C'mon, let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 BUST IT!